-Houston is one of the largest health science centers in the United States.
-Healthcare continues to be one the largest employers in the United States.
-In a 2012 report, the Bureau of Labor Statistics reported jobs in Healthcare Management are projected to grow 23% from 2012 to 2022.
 With the M.S. in H.C.A. degree from Texas Southern University, graduates join a distinguished group of administrators and alumni who demonstrate skill and proficiency as healthcare managers and executives.
 Health care organizations have long been recognized as being complex organizations.
 Too few people, including health managers and health consumers, appreciate the complexity of the organizations.
 A critical part of the solution for health care in America lies in preparing professionals who can manage these organizations and positively impact the health care system.
 Consequently, the M.S. in H.C.A. program at Texas Southern University is designed to prepare students to focus on improvements in the health care systems.
-Additionally, health care leaders are charged with delivering patient-centered care that reduces health disparities.
-Graduates of the Texas Southern University Health Care Administration Program will be trained as culturally-competent health care administrators who are prepared to lead complex urban health care facilities who serve diverse populations who are disproportionately impacted by health disparities.

-The Master of Science in Health Care Administration (M.S. in H.C.A.) program requires approximately twenty-four (24) months to complete (including an administrative residency) following completion of prerequisite courses in computer science/information, statistics, and accounting.
+The Master of Science in Health Care Administration (M.S. in H.C.A.) program requires approximately twenty-four (24) months to complete (including an administrative residency) following completion of prerequisite courses in management, statistics, and accounting.

 Applicants may have undergraduate degree training in disciplines outside of healthcare administration.
-However, in such cases prerequisites may be required and must be completed prior to admission/enrollment.
+However, in such case prerequisites may be required and must be completed prior to admission/enrollment.